 DOES THE MODEL HAVE A WEB SITE?

-Models who market their careers from a free social networking site, such as Myspace or Facebook, or a modeling portfolio site, and who do NOT have a professional web site should not be taken seriously.
+Models who market their careers from a free social networking site, such as Myspace or Facebook, or a modeling portfolio site, and who do NOT have a professional web site, should not be taken seriously. these things are fine as extras, but are no substitute.

-If a model has composite cards, and a professional portfolio, we would consider them for a job, even if they had a web site, but if they don’t have any of this, we would not consider them for any modeling job!
+If a model has composite cards, and a professional portfolio, we would consider them for a job, even if they did not have a web site, but if they don’t have any of this, we would not consider them for any modeling job!

 While it is appropriate, and even smart, for a professional model to augment their web site with freebie social and portfolio networking accounts, these free services are no substitute for a real web site.